ElIgibility Requirements

 One (1) year of work experience may be waived if the applicant holds a bachelor’s or master’s in information security or information technology from an accredited university.

-NOTE: The acceptance of a certification and/or education in lieu of one (1) year of work experience is subject to the approval of the Shared Assessments Certification Advisory Council.
+NOTE: The acceptance of a certification and/or education in lieu of one (1) year of work experience is subject to the approval of Shared Assessments.

 Employment Verification

-On the application, you are required to enter the name of a person who can verify your employment.
-This is usually an applicant’s current manager but can be anyone who can verify that the employment information entered on your application is accurate.
-For those who are unemployed, Shared Assessments will make a determination based on a review of the documentation provided to show the necessary experience.
+When completing the application, please provide the name of someone who can verify your employment.
+This is usually your current manager, but it can be anyone who can confirm the accuracy of the employment information you provided.
+If you are currently unemployed, Shared Assessments will review the documentation you submit to assess whether you have the necessary experience.

 Applying for Certification